Drs. Eric Linden and Peter Vitruk explore the peri-implantitis ablative laser treatment protocol

 The relatively low average 0.4 watt laser power at 10,600 nm in SuperPulse mode minimizes the heat load on the implants, and yet results in high laser fluence exiting the tip and high clinical efficacy of the single treatment protocol due to (1) small spot size and high beam divergence laser tip, and (2) zigzag passes of the tip within the sulcus during treatment.
 As our measurements demonstrate, even at the slowest handspeed of 0.4 mm/sec–0.5 mm/sec, no damage to the implant surface was observed.
 Table 1 summarizes the recommended protocol settings proposed in Linden and Vitruk for implant-safe and efficient SuperPulse 10,600 nm CO2 laser-assisted, closed flap peri-implantitis treatment.

 Eric Linden, DMD, MSD, is a periodontist specializing in the field of Laser Periodontal Surgery.
-He serves as Professor of Periodontics and Oral Medicine at Columbia University/Columbia Presbyterian Medical Center in New York.
+He serves as Assistant Attending within the Section of Oral, Diagnostic and Rehabilitation Sciences, Division of Periodontics at Columbia University/Columbia Presbyterian Medical Center in New York.
 He teaches and lectures to the Postgraduate Periodontal and Implant residents and conducts research on lasers, implants, and the treatment of periodontal and implant disease.
 Dr. Linden is a Member of American Dental Association, American Academy of Periodontology (AAP), New Jersey Dental Association, Bergen County Dental Society, American Association of Dental Research, Northern Bergen County Dental Study Club (President), Northeast Society of Periodontists, and Institute for Advanced Laser Dentistry, New York County Dental Society, and Academy of Laser Dentistry.
 Dr. Linden serves as a consultant on Editorial Board of Dentistry Today, and as a consultant for the International Journal of Periodontics and Restorative Dentistry and is currently serving on the AAP Task force on establishing a framework for the treatment of peri-implantitis and establishing guidelines for the AAP worldwide membership.

 Peter Vitruk, PhD, MInstP, CPhys, is a founder of LightScalpel, LLC.
-He is a member of the Institute of Physics, United Kingdom, and is a Diplomate of and a Director with the American Board of Laser Surgery, USA.
-Dr. Vitruk can be reached at 1-866-589-2722 or [email protected].
+He is a member of the Institute of Physics, United Kingdom, and is a Diplomate of and Special Advisor of Laser Physics & Safety Education at the American Board of Laser Surgery, USA.
+Dr. Vitruk can be reached at 1-866-589-2722 or pvitruk@LightScalpel.com.

 The authors greatly appreciate Charles Cobb, DDS, MS, PhD, and Vladimir M. Dusevich, PhD, at the School of Dentistry, University of Missouri, Kansas City, Missouri, for providing the SEM and EDS measurements of implant surfaces, and Anna (Anya) Glazkova, PhD, and Olga Vitruk, BSc, at LightScalpel LLC for preparing this material for publication.